Activities

 19. Keppel Hill Reservoir – Discover a hidden reservoir

-Explore the Seah Im Bunker, which has been long abandoned since WWII.
+Explore the Seah Im Bunker, which has been long abandoned since WW2.
 The journey begins through a gap in the fence at Seah Im Carpark.
 The trail there is not hard to follow, though you’ll have to traverse rocky terrain.
 Afterwards, train your thunder thighs up a steep hill, with ropes to aid your climb.

 At the top, you’ll find Keppel Hill Road with abandoned buildings – one being the No.11 Keppel Hill House which was allegedly an atas mansion in the 19th century.
 Down the beaten path, Keppel Hill Reservoir awaits you.
 Take a break at this “secret garden” with teal blue waters.